cptclvtch/crossplatform_app/README.md

 - Build and run your app using the provided scripts: ```script_build.c``` and ```script_run.c```.

 - If you would like to update the API to the newest version on Github, run the ```script_update_api.c``` script.

+## Licensing
+This template comes bundled with the following technologies and their licenses:
+- SDL2 (zlib license)
+- Nuklear GUI (Public Domain)
+- TCC (GNU Lesser General Public License)